• Home

 Unlike financial institutions that rely on deposit accounts and other means of sustaining cash reserves for mortgage purposes, Quicken relies on wholesale funding (something that’s not really a loan applicant concern, but does affect how the company does business) and is an online-focused entity rather than an in-person, go-to-the-bank-branch operation.

-Quicken offers both VA and FHA mortgages, which means that low interest rate options, no-downpayment options (for VA loans), and other perks of the government-backed mortgage loan are areas the staff is experienced in.
+Quicken offers both VA and FHA mortgages, which means that benefits of government-backed mortgage loans are areas the staff is experienced in.

 Some potential borrowers complain about some VA lenders because of a perception (or reality) that the mortgage staff at those companies don’t have enough experience servicing VA mortgages to fully understand how they work.